2013 Lexus RX 350

 Steering effort is light, and proportioned electronically, with power-assist logic based on vehicle speed.
 The slower you go, the less effort required, so it can be just as appropriate in the parking lot as in the fast lane on the way to Las Vegas.
 Lexus uses the electric steering system on a number of its vehicles, because it reduces drag on the motor and thus, improves fuel economy.
 It's also more compact, so there are packaging advantages, and once you have a computer controlling steering, you can add VDIM.

-The RX is an easy SUV to see out of, and fairly easy to keep track of the area around the vehicle when backing up or parking.
+Visibility for the driver is excellent by SUV standards.
+It's easy to keep track of the area around the vehicle when backing up or parking.
 Driver visibility is enhanced by small windows in the A-pillar, and by small TV cameras that track the rear and passenger-side of the RX.
+Images from the video cameras is displayed on the navigation screen.
 One camera is located in the right side mirror, the other in the rear bumper.
 We found we could toggle between the two views, front and side, to see how close we were to the curb or pedestrians.

 We found the RX to be a relaxed and comfortable ride, so we spent time trying out some of its electronics systems.